Automattic/vip-workflow-plugin/README.md

 1. Via expiration.
 Preview links are generated with an expiration (1 hour, 8 hours, or 1 day by default).
 When this time has passed, the token URL will no longer be valid.
 2. Via one-time usage.
 If the "One-time use" checkbox is selected, the preview URL will only work a single time, and then the token will become invalid.
 If this box is not selected, a preview URL can be used any number of times before expiration.
 3. Via post status changes.
 If a post moves out of VIP Workflow's set of extended post statuses, tokens will no longer be valid.
 For example, a post moved to "Publish" will no longer have valid preview tokens.

+#### Editorial Metadata

+VIP Workflow adds a "Editorial Metadata" section to the post sidebar, which allows for additional data to be included with the post such as "Needs Legal Review".
+This can be managed under the plugin's settings, to get a visual for all of the configured editorial metadata fields.

 ## Code Filters